iwantyoukobeni/waifu-ai/README.md

 v6ttsaaa speak to a horny waifu
-!waifutalk tell me a catchphrase sends a random audio anime waifu catchphrase !waifuu play a song for me
+!waifutalk tell me a catchphrase sends a random audio anime waifu catchphrase !waifuu play a song for me v6tsa chan only works if u have gave nitro to me voice chatting bot !watchanime this command lets you watch random anime for all of the listed urls in my database only works if you gave nitro

 https://github.com/v6y4/waifu-ai/assets/121084767/5eee3134-1251-4cc8-832a-8f37e122ff67